psg-mit/muf-ci/README.md

 - Figure 5 from Section 2 corresponds to Step 1 and Step 3.
 - Figure 16 from Section 5 corresponds to Step 1 and Step 4.
 - Table 1 from Section 5 corresponds to Step 1 and Step 5.
+- Analysis runtime table corresponds to Step 1 and Step 5.

 ### Step-by-step Instructions
 1. Use the harness script to run example for Figure 4 and Figure 5 for `n=10` and the programs for Figure 16 for `n=5`.
 This will take ~4-5 hours.